 Computer science is an exciting and dynamic technical discipline.
 From its inception just 50 years ago, computer science has become the basis for much of the growth in today’s global economy.
 New computing technologies are being introduced in the marketplace at an astonishing rate, making the curriculum for computer science education fresh, dynamic and evolving.

-The School of Electrical and Computer Engineering offers courses using the most up-to-date technology to ensure students are ready to start a career after graduation.
 Computers are vital to our everyday lives, and computer engineers work to develop computer programs and hardware.
 From personal laptops to high-tech defense programs, computer engineers create, test and upgrade much of the hardware and software used daily.
 Electrical engineers design and test a variety of electrical and electronic systems for a diverse set of applications, including electric power delivery, avionics, consumer electronics, communications, radar, navigation, and lasers.
 The OU Electrical Engineering program is one of the broadest disciplines within the Gallogly College of Engineering.
 Students work with state-of-the-art equipment and technology to prepare for entering the job field upon graduation.

 Industrial and systems engineers design, enhance and manage complex, large-scale processes and systems to inform decision making.
 ISEs work on a broad range of complex systems problems involving both people and technology.
 Companies seek ISEs for their expertise in understanding, evaluating, and improving the performance of entire technical and business systems.